 Organ damage suffered in a car accident may take days to detect.
 Common organ damage resulting from accidents includes an abdominal aorta aneurysm caused by compression on the stomach.

-These broken ribs can puncture or damage internal organs, such as a pneumothorax, which occurs when a broken rib punctures the lung and causes air to flood the chest cavity, or a ruptured spleen, which is responsible for internal bleeding.
+Additionally, broken ribs can puncture or damage internal organs, such as a pneumothorax, which occurs when a broken rib punctures the lung and causes air to flood the chest cavity, or a ruptured spleen, which is often responsible for internal bleeding.

 Spinal Cord Injury